Refining Implicit Argument Annotation for UCCA: Refined Implicit Corpus

 The original implicit argument annotation in EWT UCCA corpus is restricted only to put concern on constructional null instantiations, and when a unit lacks a Center or a Process/State, which is out of the scope of this study.
 We only regard implicit argument whose category is Participant in UCCA as valid implicit in this research.
-Therefore, it is necessary to check and refine the dataset.
+Therefore, it is necessary to modify or add missing implicit arguments in the dataset.
 Considering the original corpus was annotated on passage-level, whereas our new dataset will be done on sentence-level, \textit{Remote} edges across sentences will be treated by adding a new \textit{Implicit} node under its origin Scene.

-Table \ref{Statistics of original UCCA EWT dataset before and after reviewing } shows the statistics before and after reviewing according to the new UCCA Implicit Argument Typology.
+Table \ref{Statistics of original UCCA EWT dataset before and after reviewing } shows the statistics before and after reviewing and refining according to the new UCCA Implicit Argument Typology.
 It can be seen that in the refined dataset, 116 out of 200 passages contain implicit arguments, 13 more passages than the original dataset, in which only 103 passages contain implicit arguments.
 Yielding an increase of 255\%, the review process added 250 more valid implicit arguments in the corpus.